EdinburghNLP/XSum/XSum-Dataset/README.md

 # Extreme Summarization (XSum) Dataset

+**You can always build the dataset using the instructions below.
+The original dataset is also available upon request.**

 This repository contains download and preprocessing instructions for the **XSum** dataset described in our EMNLP 2018 paper "[Don't Give Me the Details, Just the Summary!
 Topic-Aware Convolutional Neural Networks for Extreme Summarization](https://arxiv.org/abs/1808.08745)".
 Please contact me at shashi.narayan@ed.ac.uk for any question.